 As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: total coliform, E. Coli, turbidity, alkalinity, total organic carbon, 21 inorganic compounds, nitrate, 25 volatile organic compounds, total trihalomethanes, 52 synthetic organic compounds, a full suite of PFOA/PFOS compounds, 1,4 dioxane, microcystin (blue green algae) and metals.
+These contaminants include: total coliform, E. Coli, turbidity, alkalinity, total organic carbon, 21 inorganic compounds, nitrate, 25 volatile organic compounds, total trihalomethanes, and 52 synthetic organic compounds.
 The table included in this report depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
-In 2023 we were also required to collect and analyze drinking water samples for the following unregulated contaminants: EPA Method 533 for perfluorinated and polyfluorinated alkyl substances in drinking water.
-Anyone interested in copies of the individual laboratory reports can contact the Chief Operator @ 315-568-2316.
+Anyone interested in copies of the individual laboratory reports can contact James Varricchio the Chief Operator @ 315-549-2508.